belle2/basf2/online_book/basf2/skim.rst

 For example, you can browse `here <https://confluence.desy.de/pages/viewpage.action?pageId=167963852>`_ for the latest updates on 2020a,b data skims.

-To find the list of skim campaign campaigns available on the , simply browse through the app, select Data type: MC or Data and look in the drop-down menu under Campaigns.
+To find the list of skim campaign campaigns available on the, simply browse through the app, select Data type: MC or Data and look in the drop-down menu under Campaigns.
 All skim campaigns start with the not so mysterious name "Skim".